PICdew/Universal-IR/README.md

   - win32api (pyWin32)

 usage : CLI.py comx

-where x is the com port number that the receiver circuit is connected to.
+Where x is the com port number that the receiver circuit is connected to.

 The PIC side is written in C with mikroC IDE.